MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

 5. Save the changes and close the dialog box.

-## Set Up the Dynamics 365 for Sales trial
+## Set up the Dynamics 365 for Sales trial

 The next step is to set up the Dynamics 365 Customer Engagement instance.
 This procedure provides step-by-step instructions for manually installing Dynamics for Sales, which generates a completely empty instance of the Dynamics 365 Common Data Service for Apps.